getsentry/rfcs/text/0033-view-hierarch.md

 # Options Considered

 - We could send the same information as attachment, but this impact on attachment quota.
-And also we need to rely on file name to determined whether an attachment is a view hierarch or not.
+And also we need to rely on file name to determined whether an attachment is a view hierarch or not, this is a problem we already have with [screenshots](https://develop.sentry.dev/sdk/features/#screenshots).
 - The view hierarch could be part of the Event, but because of the size limit, isn't recommended.

 # Drawbacks